Hakon/reefpoints/_posts/2012-02-16-single-quotes-or-double-quotes.md

 {% endhighlight %}

 Any given run of this and the times would flip.
-The string is probably just being optimized somewhere and we're seeing those numbers so this test is not very good.
+The string is probably just being optimized somewhere so this test is not very good.
 But at the very least it shows that execution time is similar... unless we're interpolating:

 {% highlight ruby %}
 Benchmark.measure { 1..10_000_000.times { |i| a = "hey now #{i}" } }
 # =>   6.110000   0.010000   6.120000 (  6.111669)
 {% endhighlight %}

-Now we can see a significant jump in time. (over 3 times longer) But why does this take so much longer?
+Now we can see a significant jump in time. (over 3 times longer) Why does this take so much longer?
-To help answer this question we need to compare this benchmark to string concatenation using single quotes?
+To help answer this question we need to first compare this benchmark to string concatenation using single quotes

 {% highlight ruby %}
 Benchmark.measure { 1..10_000_000.times { |i| a = 'hey now ' + i.to_s } }